Artwork of Hudson’s Bar & Grill

 Andy Warhol’s Cowboys and Indians

 Andy Warhol’s Cowboys and Indians Collection can be found in various locations throughout The Lodge.

 The Lodge’s three grand fireplaces were designed and built by craftsmen from Guinett Masonry, who quarried and split immense boulders of Columbia River basalt and selected the best rock for its deep color, tight grain and velvety texture.

 Each 3,000 pound stone was hand-cut and fitted.

 Jefferson Peace Medal

 A large bronze replica of the Jefferson Peace Medal welcomes guests to The Heathman Lodge.
-The original silver coins were minted for the Lewis and Clark expedition in 1803 and pictured President Thomas Jefferson on one side and the clapsed hands of a Native American and a white man on the other.
+The original silver coins were minted for the Lewis and Clark expedition in 1803 and pictured President Thomas Jefferson on one side and the clasped hands of a Native American and a white man on the other.

-The medals were given as symbols of peace and friendship to leaders of the many Native American tribes the explorers met during their three-year voyage of discovery in the American west.
+The medals were given as symbols of peace and friendship to leaders of the many Native American tribes the explorers met during their three-year voyage of discovery in the American West.

 The sculpture was made by Vancouver, WA artist Jim Demetro.